 As we TIG weld the majority of our frames, accurate measurement and mitering of tubes is vital to achieving perfectly aligned frames with minimal distortion during the welding process.

-After measurement and cutting on dedicated jigs and fixtures, tubes are then slotted and/or drilled for dropouts and bosses as required.
-Any burs left over from mitering, cutting, slotting, drilling etc, are removed as well as any mill scale left over from manufacturing of the tube.
+After measurement and cutting on dedicated jigs and fixtures, tubes are then precisely mitred and/or drilled for dropouts and bosses as required.
+Any burs left over from mitering, cutting, drilling etc, are removed as well as any mill scale left over from manufacturing of the tube.

 Once a tubeset has been mitered it is placed in a customer bundle ready for welding.
 To ensure everything is correct, the tubeset is then fitted up in the frame jig to check for inaccuracies that might lead to distortion during welding.